 God then summons Satan.
 He names the man we call Mr. Jones, although that is not his true name, and says to Satan, “You have been wanting to harm him and prevent his testimony.
 Now I am putting him in your hands.
 Do not, however, kill him.”

 Satan is immensely pleased at this turn of events.
 He hates Mr. Jones with a fierce hatred.
-Mr. Jones has cause many people to turn to Jesus.
+Mr. Jones has caused many people to turn to Jesus.

-Satan immediately sets out to ruin this man's testimony.
-Satan inspired two little girls, five years of age, to tell a story about Mr. Jones; to accuse him of touching them where he shouldn't have.
+Satan immediately sets out to ruin this man’s testimony.
+Satan inspired two little girls, five years old, to tell a story about Mr. Jones, to accuse him of touching them where he shouldn’t have.
 Although it never was proved that he had done such a thing, the rumor was enough.